ConnectiveConsulting/ai-workshop/exercises/3.1-prompt-engineering/README.md

 1. Start a new chat session by clicking the ``+`` button in the Copilot chat window.

-1. Have the LLM now take the role of a prompt engineer:
+1. Have the LLM now take the role of a prompt engineer.
+We will create a simple prompt telling the LLM to create the prompt for us.

+    Prompt:
     ```
-    - **Capacity and Role:** An expert prompt engineer skilled in creating efficient and effective prompts for large language models.
+    You are an expert prompt engineer skilled in creating efficient and effective prompts for large language models.
-    - **Insight:** Our company, Acme Healthcare, is dedicated to improving healthcare outcomes through innovative technology solutions.
-    - **Statement**: Write a reusable prompt template for generating job postings for software engineers in the healthcare industry.
-The prompt should include placeholders for key information such as job title, seniority level, required skills, and company values.
+    Write a prompt for generating job postings for software engineers roles.
-    - **Personality:** Use professional, clear, and concise language optimized for the GPT-4.1 language model.
-    - **Experiment**: Provide three different versions of the prompt.
-The prompt itself should contain instructions to experiment on the output and provide multiple responses.
+    Ask me questions until you have enough information to create a detailed and effective prompt.
     ```

-1.
+1. Answer the questions

-### Step 2.
-Use the LLM to Create a Reusable Prompt

-While the preceeding process can be used to eventually get the desired outcome, we want to create a reusable prompt and save time by utilizing the LLM itself to generate a more effective prompt.

-1. Have the LLM now take the role of a prompt engineer:

-- Understand how to use an LLM to generate and improve prompts.
+    - Company name, description, and mission: Acme Healthcare, is dedicated to improving healthcare outcomes through innovative technology solutions.
+    - Job title and seniority level: Senior Software Engineer
+    - Required skills and technologies: .NET, React, Azure
+    - Key responsibilities: Develop and maintain healthcare applications, collaborate with cross-functional teams, ensure code quality and performance.
+    - Preferred work location: Remote

 ## Overview